SAP/spartacus-docs/_pages/contributing/reactive-programming.md

 ---
-title: Reactive programming in Spartacus
+title: Reactive Programming in Spartacus
 ---

 ## Observables as main mechanism for asynchronous code